Tornado (2025 film): Production

 Tornado was written and directed by John Maclean.
 It was produced by Tea Shop Productions, with financial support from Screen Scotland, the BFI and Ashland Hill Media Finance, and funding from The National Lottery.
-In May 2023, it was reported that Jack Lowden, Takehiro Hira and Kōki was cast in leading roles.
+In May 2023, it was reported that Jack Lowden, Takehiro Hira and Kōki were cast in leading roles.
 Principal photography with Robbie Ryan as cinematographer began in Edinburgh, Scotland in January 2024.

+Tornado was shot on 2-perf KODAK 35mm film.

 Release

 HanWay Films held sales at the 2023 Cannes Film Festival.
 In January 2024, Lionsgate UK acquired the United Kingdom and Ireland rights.
 IFC Films acquired rights to the United States, Canada, Australia and New Zealand for a 30 May 2025 limited cinema release.
 It is also expected to stream on Shudder.

 The film had its world premiere at the Glasgow Film Festival on 26 February 2025.
 It was the closing film of the International Film Festival of St Andrews 2025.
-It was released in the United Kingdom by Lionsgate on 13 June 2025.
+It was released in the UK by Lionsgate on 13 June 2025.

 Reception

+Metacritic, which uses a weighted average, assigned the film a score of 57 out of 100, based on 17 critics, indicating "mixed or average" reviews.

 Andy Crump, in a B rating for The A.V.
 Club, said: "It’s more that the specific combination of jidaigeki period piece, highland character study, and frontier justice that’s new, making Tornado a harrowing, blustery, violent amalgamation of an idiosyncratic spirit."